The French and Indian War

 Source: ESRI, ArcGIS Online

-From Cumberland the English cut a road through the wilderness to Fort Duquesne.
-It followed Nemacolin's Trail, carved in 1750 by the Ohio Company, past Fort Necessity to the headwaters of Redstone Creek.
+From what is now Cumberland, Maryland, pioneers and soldiers cut a road through the forested wilderness towards Fort Duquesne.
+That route followed Nemacolin's Trail, carved in 1750 by the Ohio Company.
+It went past the site of Fort Necessity to the headwaters of Redstone Creek.
+The road was made 12' wide, so wagons could pull the cannon needed to knock down the walls and ramparts at Fort Duquesne.

 General Braddock's engineers cut a new road through wooded wilderness from Cumberland, Maryland towards the Forks of the Ohio